All Episodes

 And there's no commonality.

-I I thought her credibility was pretty much destroyed.
+I thought her credibility was pretty much destroyed.

 Because the story is how great she was, how wonderful, what a great citizen.

-I mean, she really hung in there against these bullies.
+I mean, she really hung in there against these bullies and these prosecutors, but she was consistent.

 And the prosecutor had no idea how to relate to her when she said, we don't call a cops where I live.

-A defense lawyer had no idea, no clue.
+The defense lawyer, a defense lawyer had no idea, no clue.

 We white people just can't understand.

-Like we can't understand the culture that leads to the shooting in Chicago, and therefore we have no business talking about it.
+Like, we can't understand the culture that leads to the shooting in Chicago, and therefore we have no business talking about it.

 And we don't understand the culture of violence in the NFL.